 - 1 large or 2 small bulbs fennel or anise, quartered, pithy center removed, white bulbs sliced thinly, feathery tops discarded or saved for another purpose.

 - 2 pears, quartered, centers cut out, sliced into thin wedges.

-- Brown the fennel in olive oil for about 20 minutes, salt to taste.
+- Brown the fennel in olive oil in a large pan for about 20 minutes, salt to taste.

 - Toss washed, dried, and shredded lettuce with dressing ingredients.